BookOps-CAT/vendor-file-cli/README.md

 ##### List all vendors configured to work with CLI
 `$ fetch available-vendors`

-Reads the local `yaml` config file and prints the list of vendors who are configured to work with the CLI.
+Prints a list of vendors with credentials configured to work with the CLI.

 ##### Validate vendor .mrc files
 `$ fetch validate-file`